 15. Explore Downtown

 After a long day of outdoor activities, we usually ended up here to hang out in the green spaces, eat, and grab a beer.
-During the week we were there, the Arc’teryx Climbing Academy had some free events downtown.
+The community is really friendly and during the week we were there, the Arc’teryx Climbing Academy had some free events downtown.
+If you’re into history, check out the West Coast Railway Heritage Park.

 Our preferred time to visit is shoulder season.
 Spring and fall provide beautiful weather with much fewer crowds.
 Winter changes the scenery and activities, but be sure you are prepared with snow tires and tire chains.
 The road between Vancouver and Squamish can get a bit dicey.